Heather Corcoran is a designer and a writer. She makes books, posters, and maps. Many of her personal essays involve looking closely at a place.

 First Deployment is a visual essay about San Diego in 1972.

-Always, briefly reflects on a relocation during adolescence.
+Always, briefly reflects on relocating during adolescence.

 San Diego 1972 translates the visual essay First Deployment onto a single surface.